-The steps of the process (also described within 'SHAPE\ver2.m' comments) are as follows: (The following steps are executed internally by the system.
-The User has only to define input arguments and parameters in the lines 115-131 of "SHAPE\ver2.m".
+The steps of the process (also described within 'SHAPE\ver2.m' comments) are as follows: (The following steps are executed internally by SHAPE.
+The User has only to define input arguments and parameters in the lines 117-134 of "SHAPE\ver2.m".
 After launching the wrapper script, the Application runs without any interruptions).

-STEP 1 - Data Uploading: The User may specify the names of 2 input files, corresponding to the Seismic Catalog (data and corresponding field names, respectively).
+- STEP 1 Data Uploading: The User may specify the names of 2 input files, corresponding to the Seismic Catalog (data and corresponding field names, respectively).
 Optionally, 2 to Production data files can be uploaded (see INPUT section for details).

-Note that if the PROD\DATA=[], then Production data are disregarded from the process.

-STEP 1b - Seismic and Production Data Handling and Conversion: This step is internally executed by the system in order to handle and convert data in format compatible for the program to run [use of 'Data\Hand\A2M.m' function called by SHAPE\ver2].

-STEP 2 - Magnitude scale Columns Importing: This step is internally executed by the system to select the time vector from the Catalog (use of 'Select\Magnitude\Scale\ver2.m' function called by SHAPE\ver2)

-STEP 3 - Mc filtering: Filtering data for $M \ge M_C$ .
-If Mscale=[], then all data are considered for transformation - no filtering takes place (use of 'FiltMC\ver2.m' function called by SHAPE\ver2).

-STEP 4 - Create Time Windows: Depending on the selected 'winmode' value (either 'Time', 'Events' or 'File'), the system follows a particular loop in order to generate subsequent time windows for which the hazard parameters are about to be estimated.
-These windows can overlap with each other on not doing so.
-If winmode='File' is selected, the time windows are created by the data included in the selected file located in the "TIME\WINDOWS" directory (See Input section for details).

-STEP 5 - Estimate Hazard Parameter: The system uses the parameters set by the User in the beginning of the code to estimate hazard parameters.
-First, The activity rates and magnitude distributions are estimated for each one of the datasets created (corresponding to specified time windows (use of 'TDHMagDistWrapper.m' called by SHAPE\ver2).
-Then the MRP and EPR for each time window is calculated (use of 'TDHRetPeriodExcProbWrapper.m' called by SHAPE\ver2).

-STEP 6 - Visualization (Optional): If the User set the Value 'ON' to the 'Plotopt' parameters, a figure is created.

-STEP 7 - Save Outputs: The results are save as matlab structure and output report in ASCII format.
+Note that if the PROD\DATA=[], then Production data are disregarded from the process. - STEP 1b Seismic and Production Data Handling and Conversion: This step is internally executed by SHAPE in order to handle and convert data in format compatible for the program to run [use of 'Data\Hand\A2M.m' function called by SHAPE\ver2]. - STEP 2 Magnitude scale Columns Importing: This step is internally executed by SHAPE to select the time vector from the Catalog (use of 'Select\Magnitude\Scale\ver2.m' function called by SHAPE ver2). - STEP 3 Mc filtering: Filtering data for $M \ge M_C$ .
+If Mscale = [], then all data are considered for transformation no filtering takes place (use of 'FiltMC\ver2.m' function called by SHAPE\ver2). - STEP 4 Create Time Windows: Depending on the selected 'winmode' value (either 'Time', 'Events' or 'File'), SHAPE follows a particular loop in order to generate subsequent time windows for which the hazard parameters will be estimated.
+These windows may or may not overlap with each other.
+If winmode='File' is selected, the time windows are created by the data included in the selected file located in the "TIME\WINDOWS" directory (See Input section for details). - STEP 5 Estimate Hazard Parameter: SHAPE uses the parameters set by the User in the beginning of the code to estimate hazard parameters.
+First, the activity rates and magnitude distributions are estimated for each one of the datasets created (corresponding to specified time windows (use of 'TDHMagDistWrapper.m' called by SHAPE\ver2).
+Then the MRP and EPR for each time window is calculated (use of 'TDHRetPeriodExcProbWrapper.m' called by SHAPE\ver2). - STEP 6 Visualization (Optional): If the User set the Value 'ON' to the 'Plotopt' parameters, a figure is created. - STEP 7 Save Outputs: The results are save as matlab structure and output report in ASCII format.

-Outputs: After the analysis is performed by the system, the following output results are produced and stored in the directory "Outputs\SHA".
+Outputs: After the analysis is performed by SHAPE, the following output results are produced and stored in the directory "Outputs\SHA".